-Our Group has established and maintained a stable working relationship with a network of suppliers and subcontractors.
-Our Directors believe that our Group's network of and relationship with our suppliers and subcontractors enables us to have flexibility in pricing and selection and secures our competitive position in bidding for new projects.
-It could reduce the risk of shortage or delay in delivery causing material disruption to project execution.
+Our Group has established and maintained a strong and mutually beneficial working relationship with a network of suppliers and subcontractors.
+Our Directors believe that this relationship enables us to have greater flexibility in pricing and selection, and secures our competitive position in bidding for new projects.
+Additionally, it helps to mitigate the risk of shortage or delay in delivery, which could cause material disruption to project execution.

-We proactively communicate with our suppliers and subcontractors to ensure that they are committed to deliver high quality services.
-We establish a comprehensive management system, supply our subcontractors with our safety manuals on workplace safety and provide regular updates regarding safety matters to ensure our subcontractors' meet our quality standards, including all the relevant rules and regulations in connection with the works and the subcontractor's responsibilities and policies relating to code of conduct, quality control, work safety and environmental protection.
-We evaluate the existing subcontractors at least annually to determine performance of subcontractors based on delivery promptness, cost, workmanship quality, responsiveness and corrective actions in order to decide to sustain, discontinue or increase the business.
+We proactively communicate with our suppliers and subcontractors to ensure their commitment to delivering high-quality services.
+We have established a comprehensive management system and provide our subcontractors with our safety manuals and regular updates on safety matters.
+This ensures that our subcontractors meet our quality standards, including all relevant rules and regulations, as well as their responsibilities and policies relating to code of conduct, quality control, work safety, and environmental protection.
+We evaluate our existing subcontractors at least annually based on their delivery promptness, cost, workmanship quality, responsiveness, and corrective actions.
+This helps us to decide whether to sustain, discontinue, or increase our business with them.